grosser/parallel/Readme.md

-Explicit soft deletion for ActiveRecord via deleted_at and default scope.
+Explicit soft deletion for ActiveRecord via deleted_at and default scope + callbacks.<br/>
+Not overwriting destroy or delete.

 Install
 =======